-- Hold Preplanning Team meeting prior to meeting with parent to determine area(s) to assess.
+- Hold Preplanning Team meeting prior to meeting with parent to determine area(s) toassess.
 All person's that may be conducting an evaluation should be invited to this meeting.
-Areas to assess should not be determined by case manager alone. - Hearing and vision screening should be conducted prior to parent consent. - If student fails vision or hearing screening, contact your psychologist to determine next step. - Evaluation/protocols from outside MSBSD and within the school district must be sent to SSS when evaluation is completed.
+Areas to assess should not be determined by case manager alone. - Hearing and vision screening for initial evaluation or additional assessment should be conducted prior to parent consent. - o If student fails vision or hearing screening, contact your psychologist to determine next step. - Evaluation/protocols from outside MSBSD and within the school district must be sent to SSS when evaluation is completed.